Shopify Review 2015

 Shopify is speedy even after adding products.
-I tested one of the free Shopify themes in pingdom and Gtmetrix and here are the results.
+I tested one of the free Shopify themes in Pingdom and Gtmetrix and here are the results.

 Shopify Review: Shipping

 In Shopify, you can setup custom shipping rates based on weight or order value.
-One disadvantage in Shopify is the lack of an import/export feature for shipping rates.
+One disadvantage of Shopify is the lack of an import/export feature for shipping rates.
 If you have a lot of shipping rates, the process of entering your rates can be very long and drawn out.

 Shopify also offers live shipping rate integration for the following couriers: